zschoche/extpp/README.md

 ```
 This is what you have to provide.
 Wherever you ext2 image is, you have to make it available with something that have the described ``write()`` and ``read()`` method.
 If it is a block device, then may have a look into the ext2/block_device.hpp

-Afterward, there is a ``read_filesystem(Device& d,...)`` method in ext2/filesystem.hpp which returns the file system from the given device.
+There is a ``read_filesystem(Device& d,...)`` method in ext2/filesystem.hpp which returns the file system from the given device.
 Below, we call that file system ``fs``.

 Each object in this file system has an idea where it belongs to and provides a ``load()`` and ``save()``method.
 It follows a write-through philosophy.
 Thus, it is assumed that nobody else is writing on that device.

 Good starting point is ``fs.get_root()`` which returns the inode of ``/``.
 The inode is defined in ext2/inode.hpp.
-Apropos, if you want to access the underlying data of any data object, like an inode, use this ``data``attribute.
+Apropos, if you want to access the underlying data of any data object, like an inode, use this ``data`` attribute.

 The ``ext2::inode`` provides basic functionalities which every inode has.
 If you want to do something with a specific inode type, then you have to cast your inode into that specific inode type befor you can do it.
 Helper functions for theses casts are provided by this library.
 Here is an example to read the content of the root node: